Books about polyamory: All 39 since 1984!

 "Nonfiction books entirely or substantially about polyamory as it's understood by today's movement, published since 1984, in English, in a printed edition."

 Too many to choose from?
-I've highlighted my top general-purpose recommendations with ● green bullets.
+I've highlighted my top general-interest recommendations with ● green bullets.

 The titles link to my own reviews and roundups for ten of them, otherwise directly to Amazon or the publisher.
 The descriptions are mine except as quoted.

-Interesting statistic: Of all the authors and co-authors, 28 are women, 9 are men, and 1 is genderqueer.
-That's a 3-to-1 female-to-male ratio.
+Interesting statistic: Of all the authors and co-authors, 32 are women, 10 are men, and 1 is genderqueer.
+That's a more than 3-to-1 ratio of women to men.

 In reverse date order: